 Associate's programs may be offered in automotive repair or automotive technology.
 Through a combination of classroom instruction and hands-on training, students have the opportunity to gain knowledge and skills for performing diagnostic tests and repairs.

-Some programs include an internship where students can become proficient in communication and customer service as well as automotive repair.
+Automotive associate's programs include an internship where students can become proficient in communication and customer service as well as automotive repair.
 These 2-year programs are typically available at technical schools and community colleges.
 An applicant must have a high school diploma or GED.